PPL-IIITA/ppl-assignment-ayushbhatt27/README.md

 #OVERVIEW

-Implemented question 1 and question 2 in c++.
+Implemented question 1 and question 2 in c++ without inheritance.

 #TOOLS USED: